 - The amount of water added while cooking the rice is very important to the final texture of this recipe.

-- Advieh, the Persian spice mix is available at Persian or middle eastern stores and online.
+- Persian spice mix (Advieh) recipe is on the blog.
+Ready made advieh is available at Persian or middle eastern grocery stores or online.

 - May use a middle eastern or Mediterranean mixed spice as a substitute.

 - For more tips, check out the blog post above.

 * The suggested amount of salt is just a guideline and may need to be adjusted.
 Check for any added salt in spice mixes and other ingredients and adjust.